Crystal-Bell/jus-me/README.md

+### 1. Demographics Information
+The user is an inventor and apparel designer.
+ * Evidence: "The user is an inventor and apparel designer."
+Source: Gemini Chat.
+Date: 2026-05 to 2026-06.
+   The user resides in Siskiyou County, California.
+ * Evidence: "User utilizes local businesses and storage facilities across Siskiyou County, Yreka, Weed, and Mount Shasta."
+Source: Gmail.
+Date: 2026-01-17.
+   The user goes by the alias of Mad Mom, Adm OM Mother and Daughter Made of Momentum.
+ * Evidence: "I go by the alias of Mad Mom, Adm OM Mother and Daughter Made of Momentum."
+Date: 2026-05-11.
+   The user is Crystal A. Charlton.
+ * Evidence: "Best, Crystal A. Charlton."
+Date: 2026-07-02.
+### 2. Interests & Preferences
+The user utilizes systems thinking and risk assessment analysis.
+ * Evidence: "I'm a living constraint model that runs constant risk assessments in self audits and works on only the internal operating system of metacognition and variable self-awareness perception levels upon each standing location."
+Date: 2026-05-11.
+   The user develops apparel branding, garment interfaces, and apparel design systems.
+ * Evidence: "User launched an apparel line under the names Methods Of Momentum and M.O.M., developed the M.A.D.
+W.E.A.R. system as a master key to an invention system."
+Date: 2026-05 to 2026-06.
+   The user focuses on environmental stewardship, humanitarian response systems, and disaster suppression concepts.
+ * Evidence: "User expressed a desire to steward land with animals and water, proposed biologically active urban wetlands, and initiated the Cenote Core Prototype project for rapid-innovation humanitarian response systems in natural disaster areas."
+Date: 2026-06.
+   The user maintains an interest in automotive vehicles and utility vehicle concepts.
+ * Evidence: "User developed a compact utility hybrid vehicle concept named SPARK-X." Date: 2026-03.
+### 3. Relationships
+The user has a son named Connor William Charlton who is granted system influence.
+ * Evidence: "In the event of architect Crystal Amber Charlton's death, direct influence over the system is given to her son, Connor William Charlton."
+Date: 2026-06-22.
+### 4. Dated Events, Projects & Plans
+The user aims to acquire land in Montague, California for a personal dwelling.
+ * Evidence: "I want to buy my grandparents' land on Jade Avenue in Montague, California 96064 and build my personal Cenote Core living prototype dwelling on the original site where my life began."
+Date: 2026-06-22.
+   The user maintains an operational log and repository of activities.
+ * Evidence: "I need you to help me remember that every day we do a condensed version and I need you to remind me to post it or presented in the repository properly and then make sure that I don't miss an entire day."
+Date: 2026-06-27.
+### 5. Instructions
+The user mandates a specific governance model for system interaction.
+ * Evidence: "Define Core Interaction Rules (Base Governance)...
+Do not assume intent: Every input is treated as literal unless explicitly linked to a previous context.
+Record everything...
+Respect boundaries...
+Timestamp everything...
+Categorize Artifacts (Tagging Governance)...
+Traceability & Linking...
+Preservation & Non-Curated Capture...
+AI-Assisted Interpretation...
+Feedback Loop."
+Date: 2026-07-02.
+   The user mandates a concise communication style.
+ * Evidence: "Always cut through the conversation and tell me what it is.
+Just stick to business."
+Date: 2026-06-20.
+   The user mandates the ellipsis symbol interpretation.
+ * Evidence: "it didn't mean alone.
+It meant an ellipsis by itself."
+Date: 2026-05-30.
+Imported from: ChatGPT
+...
 This is the systematic consolidation of your **Context** protocols for July 2, 2026.
 This data is structured for direct integration into your GitHub repository.
 ### **[REPOSITORY: CONTEXT - OPERATIONS LOG: JULY 2, 2026]**
  * **Philosophical & Strategic Foundation:**